blackboxnlp/2022/index.md

 ### Onsite Poster info (Updated Oct 23)

-The poster panels are 3.28’ (1m wide) x 8.20’ (2.5m tall).
+- The onsite poster panels are 3.28’ (1m wide) x 8.20’ (2.5m tall).
 We recommend to have posters that are portrait in orientation.
+- Virtual posters will be available in GatherTown throughout the conference.
+Apart from the scheduled virtual poster session, posters can be viewed and commented on at any time.
+We ask you to be virtually present at your poster at the virtual poster session as will be advertised on the schedule.

 ## Workshop description